sangeethadhanasekar/Sign2Text-webapp/README.md

 ## Contributing

 Contributions to enhance the Sign2Text web app are most welcome.
-Please review the contribution guidelines in the repository for more details.
+Please reach out us for more details.

 ## License